-The Swedish Product Liability Act is based on the European Community Directive on Liability for Defective Products.
-The Act imposes strict liability on sellers, importers or manufacturers for personal injury and for damage to property suffered by individuals and caused by an unsafe product.
+The Swedish Product Liability Act (Sw.
+Produktansvarslagen) is based on the European Community Directive on Liability for Defective Products.
+The Act is mandatory and imposes strict liability on sellers, importers and/or manufacturers for personal injury and damage to property suffered by individuals and caused by a product that is defective, as set out in the Swedish Product Liability Act.

-In certain circumstances, manufacturers may also be liable for damages under general tort or contract law.
+In certain circumstances, sellers, importers and/or manufacturers may also be liable in damages under general tort or contract law.